-After restricting the validation samples to Whites and African Americans ages 40 to 79, free of a history of MI, stroke, congestive heart failure (CHF), coronary revascularizations, or atrial fibrillation and with complete data, 13,652 contemporary cohort participants, 4,234 MESA participants, and 19,873 REGARDS participants were available for validation.
+After restricting the validation samples to Whites and African Americans ages 40 to 79, free of a history of MI, stroke, congestive heart failure (CHF), coronary revascularizations, or atrial fibrillation and with complete data, 13,652 contemporary cohort participants, 4,234 MESA participants, and 18,675 REGARDS participants were available for validation.
 For MESA and

-REGARDS, the algorithm was adjusted for the reduced follow up time by calculating a new baseline survival rate (S{10} in the equation).
-For MESA, a 6-year rate was used, while a 4-year rate was used for REGARDS.
+REGARDS, the algorithm was adjusted for the reduced follow-up time through the baseline survival rate (S{10} in the equation).
+Based on the algorithm development dataset, a 6-year rate was used for MESA, while a 4-year rate was used for REGARDS.
 All other equation parameters remained the same as for the 10-year prediction function.